 The Netaji Subhash Chandra Bose International Airport (CCU) situated at Dumdum is the best option to reach here by flight.
 Earlier, this airport was known as the Dum Dum Airport.
 It has been named after one of the freedom fighters of India.

 The Kolkata Airport is considered the largest hub for air traffic in the eastern part of the country.
 This airport handled 20 million passenger traffic during the fiscal year of 2017-2018 on an annual basis and is considered the fifth busiest airport in India.

 After you deboard at the airport, you will need to cover the total distance of 15-20 km.
 For this, you can hire a cab or opt for some other means of transportation.

 Here is how you can reach here by the following flight routes.

-By Train.
 Kolkata is very well connected via efficient train networks to other Indian cities.
 There are multiple railway stations in Kolkata.
 However, the main stations are Howrah Railway Station, Kolkata Railway Station, Shalimar Railway Station, and Sealdah Railway Station.
 All of these stations lie within a radius of 10 km from the Indian Museum.
 So, depending upon your convenience, you can choose either of them.

 From Ranchi, the bus fares start from Rs.700- Rs.800.
 From Bhubaneswar, the bus fares start from Rs.600.
 From Jamshedpur, the bus fares start from Rs.500